Using the e-bulk system for making multiple applications to the Disclosure and Barring Service, including how to register.

 It may be necessary for RBs to provide evidence to DBS for prosecution and possible use in a court of law.
 Where paper application forms and written signatures continue to be used, these will be required by DBS on request, for this purpose.
 Where an electronic system has replaced the use of paper forms and written signatures, RBs will be required to provide a statement, corroborated by evidence and an audit trail.
 This will state that on a given date, the applicant:

-- represented his/her identity to be true
+- represented their identity to be true

 - gave consent for the application

 The RB must be able to demonstrate that the applicant had been informed not to disclose these details to any other third party.
-In the case that the applicant has declared a representative then a full audit trail of consent must be made available if requested by DBS.
+In the case that the applicant has declared a representative then a full audit trail of consent must be made available, if requested by DBS.
 The tick box must default to ‘not ticked’ and require a positive action on the part of the applicant to tick it.

 The RB must also provide an electronic signature to confirm that they have performed an identity check, which must also be date and time stamped.
 Whether using paper or electronic systems, these details must be retained for a period of at least 6 months.